kontainapp/km-releases/README.md

 To speedup startup time of an application with a long warm-up time Kontain provides a mechanism to create a "snapshot" unikernel that represents the state of the application.
 A snapshot is an ELF file which can be run as directly as a unikernel in Kontain VM, but captures payload state-in time.

-Snapshot can be triggered by an API called from the payload, or by an external `km_cli` running on host and communicating to Kontain Monitor (KM)
+Snapshot can be triggered by an API called from the payload, or by an external `km_cli` running on host and communicating to Kontain Monitor (KM).
+See examples/python/README.md for details on using the API in python

 Limitations:

 * no coordination of multi-process payload snapshots

-TODO:
+TODO

- * Doc and example
+ * Doc and example for C and Java, and for building a new container with snapshot

 ### Using with Kubernetes